 Are you an Artist that wants to work in India or learn from Indian artists?
 Asia Options has put together a shortlist of five of the best artist residencies in India.
 If you want to find a way to collaboratively engage with Indian artist communities, and learn from some of the best, keep reading!

 Khoj runs an incredibly wide variety of residencies, ranging from gaming and performance art to bookmaking.
-Their international residencies page is updated frequently.
+Their international residencies page is frequently updated.
 Residencies are usually four to six weeks, or up to two months for their curatorial residencies.
 For general residencies, Khoj provides artists’ studios, twin share room accommodation, covers production expenses and a small stipend.
 For curatorial residencies, Khoj covers the same but also pays for return flights.
-To apply check the

 Artinn Jaipur Centre